EricHoffmeyer/2023_10_17_Dallas_SNP_vcf_files/Readme.md

 ## 2024_04_16_results

 Went through the MAFtools vignette with the dataset, looking for interesting functions, plots, and other outputs.
 Results from that notebook are saved here.

+## 2024+05_03 Code Review

+This notebook (qmd) and rendered html file document the process of feeding VCF files directly into ANNOVAR.
+Then reading those results into maftools for interrogations, analysis, and visualization.
+Contains lesson learned from 2024_05_02_ANNOVAR_troubleshooting and 2024_05_01_DS1_and_DS81_mutations.